HydraMeshnet/developer-portal/api/layer1_api.md

 # Layer-1 API

-DAC's API consists of two main parts: layer-1 and layer-2.
+SSI's API consists of two main parts: layer-1 and layer-2.
 On layer-1 you do write operations that change the blockchain's state, while on layer-2 you do read operations without changing the state.

 Read more about layer-1 [here](glossary.md?id=Layer-1).

-## DAC Transaction Example
+## IOP SSI Transaction Example

-You can send in a DAC transaction, which is the same as a plain Hydra transaction, but with additional data.
+You can send in a SSI transaction, which is the same as a plain Hydra transaction, but with additional data.

 ```bash
 curl --header "Content-Type: application/json" \